 Stephen is married with three young kids and is the only person in his household who can't speak Norwegian.
 He enjoys most sports but only runs when chasing a ball, much like a dog.
 He once designed a private cell-phone system for Tunisian President Zine El Abidine Ben Ali, who was later overthrown in the Arab Spring.
 They're no longer close.

 After leaving university, William was one of the founding employees of Ondra Partners, a startup investment-banking boutique.
 Within 18 months, Ondra grew from a four-person team to 70+ employees across London, New York, and Paris and was named the top investment banking boutique globally by Euromoney.

 William’s work at Ondra led him to discover his passion for rethinking an industry, and he shortly thereafter co-founded Osmoda, a fashion e-commerce company creating a new way for young and up-and-coming designers to sell online.
-During the same time, William was also the London Ambassador for the Thousand Network, a community of over 1000 innovators under 30.
+During the same time, William was also the Global Ambassador for the Sandbox Network, a community of over 1000 innovators under 30.

 William is also a keen adventure traveller, and when taking time off is as likely to be seen running a triple marathon across Northern Spain, hiking through Colombian rain forest, or white-water rafting down a Himalayan river.
 Except on Halloween, where you can find him in one of his ridiculous, homemade costumes.

 Before a career in VC, Will spent six years advising large enterprise on their technology purchasing decisions.

 Will’s focus has always been on seed/Series A investing in both application and infrastructure layer software companies.
 During his career, he invested in the first round of software companies such as Britebill (acquired by Amdocs), Barricade (acquired by Sophos), Orchestrate (acquired by CenturyLink), AMCS (since raised $75m), and CurrencyFair (since raised $25m).